Ingrown Hair Problems: 4 Habits That You Should Stop Doing

-Since hair removal is the primary cause of ingrown hair, prepping the skin before shaving is essential.
-Gentle exfoliation is one way to remedy ingrown hair, but it’s also an effective way to prevent it.
-Exfoliating the skin regularly sloughs off dead skin cells that can block the hair follicles.
+Since is the primary cause of ingrown hair, prepping the skin before shaving is essential.
+Gentle exfoliation is one way to remedy ingrown hair, but it’s also an effective way to prevent it. regularly sloughs off dead skin cells that can block the hair follicles.

 Use a moisturizing exfoliant such as Dove Gentle Exfoliation Body Wash, which prevents dull-looking skin.
 Apart from removing dead skin cells, this body wash has NutriumMoisture technology that helps maintain the skin’s natural moisture.
-Once a week, use a body polish like Dove Kiwi Seeds & Cool Aloe Exfoliating Body Polish.
-It exfoliates skin with gentle kiwi seeds and soothes it with aloe.
-It also has ¼ moisturizing cream to wrap skin in luxurious moisture and a relaxing scent that can make the shaving experience a more pleasant one.
+Exfoliate your skin once a week.

 You Shave Your Skin Dry

 Consistently lubricate your skin and hair before shaving.
 Shaving dry hair can create sharp edges that can grow back into the skin.
 Use shaving cream or gel, then let your skin soak for a few minutes before shaving.
 Avoid going against the grain or pulling at your skin to achieve a smoother shave.
 It makes the tips of the hair curl back into the skin and grow there.